crate/crate-howtos/docs/deployment/containers/kubernetes.rst

    configuration to your specific CrateDB version.

    Specifically, the ``discovery.zen.minimum_master_nodes`` setting is :ref:`no
-   longer used <master-node-election-4x>` in CrateDB versions 4.x and above.
+   longer used <discovery>` in CrateDB versions 4.x and above.

 ..
 SEEALSO::